Call us: (650) 591-5511

 Capturing high contrast scenes is now as simple as shooting three or more images of varying exposures and then merging those images into one high dynamic range file that reveals all your shadows and highlights.
 The magic is done with HDR software.
 But, not all HDR software is created equal.

-That’s why we created our stand-alone HDR applications HDR Expose 2, HDR Express and the Photoshop plug-in 32 Float v2.
+That’s why we created our stand-alone HDR applications HDR Expose 3, HDR Express 2 and the Photoshop plug-in 32 Float v3.
 These are the only HDR applications that merge multiple exposures into a full 32-bit file using our patented Beyond RGB™ color model.
 And, most importantly, these are the only HDR photo editing applications where all tools and operations work in 32-bit, floating-point precision.

 Creating an HDR Image – One Click or Total Control

-HDR Expose 2 and HDR Express use powerful image alignment algorithms to create an HDR image from multiple exposures.
+HDR Expose 3 and HDR Express 2 use powerful image alignment algorithms to create an HDR image from multiple exposures.
 The resulting 32-bit image is then ready to have its wide contrast range adjusted to fit into the contrast range of your output device.
-Unlike other HDR applications which "tone-map" their 8-bit or 16-bit image into a useable range, our applications take all the valuable data in your HDR image and "dynamic range map" it into a file that retains naturally clear highlights, vibrant mid-tones and beautifully open shadows.
+Unlike other HDR applications which "tone map" their 8-bit or 16-bit image into a useable range, our applications take all the valuable data in your HDR image and "dynamic range map" it into a file that retains naturally clear highlights, vibrant mid-tones and beautifully open shadows.

-HDR Expose 2 and HDR Express can do this for you with a single click using the Dynamic Range Mapping tool.
-And, with HDR Express you have additional one-step tone-mapping and style preset buttons.
+HDR Expose 3 and HDR Express 2 can do this for you with a single click using the Dynamic Range Mapping tool.
+And, with HDR Express you have additional one-step tone mapping and style preset buttons.
 You can also choose to have full control over the mapping process by individually adjusting the image’s dynamic range, brightness, highlights, shadows and saturation.
 With these powerful tools you can dial in a beautifully natural HDR image or a highly stylized image depending on your artistic vision.

 Advantages of Working in 32-bit Mode in the Beyond RGB Color Space